 Whitchurch Heritage Centre consists of the Main Exhibition Hall and the Caldecott Gallery and contains a range of artefacts dating from the Roman occupation up until modern times.

 The Main Exhibition Hall heralds the work of Whitchurch firm J.B.
-Joyce who were established in the Town in 1790 and are still producing Tower Clocks today.
+Joyce who were established in 1790 and have only just stopped producing Tower Clocks in the town.
 There is also a section dedicated to Roman and Medieval history with a number of interesting finds and artefacts on display.

 The Caldecott Gallery houses a fine collection of artworks and memorabilia relating to Randolph Caldecott (who once worked in the town) and to the Whitchurch-born musician Edward German.
 An interactive unit allows visitors to learn more about these famous men while a selection of Edward German music plays in the background.

 Many of the exhibits are geared towards children and are very much hands on.
 There is a Roman ‘dig’ where finds can be uncovered, a brass rubbing table where budding artists can create their own masterpieces, and a giant jigsaw with a Randolph Caldecott style picture to complete.

 All areas on the ground floor are wheelchair accessible